 Drawing its roots from Indian cuisine, the Kenyan dish chapati is the staple bread choice for most meals.
 It is made with flour, salt and oil.
 The addition of clarified butter gives it a more exotic, slightly sweeter taste.

 This dish originates from Uganda but is widely eaten in Kenya.
-Plantain bananas are cooked with tomato, onion, garlic, chili and lemon juice until the bananas are soften and a thick sauce is formed.
+Plantain bananas are cooked with tomato, onion, garlic, chilli and lemon juice until the bananas are softened and a thick sauce is formed.
 Sometimes meat is also added.
 As with most traditional Kenyan dishes, it is served alongside ugali, rice or chapati.

 8. Wali wa Nazi

 This Kenyan dish is eaten mainly along the Indian Ocean island coast.
 Wali wa Nazi is simply white rice cooked with grated coconut.
 This flavourful twist on rice is best enjoyed with fish or chicken curry.